greatida/Collecting-Data-Final-Individual-Project/README.md

 # Yellow Submarine
 This repository contains two csv files, one csv file contains corpus data and annotations of 15 songs' lyrics from the **Yellow Submarine** album and the other contains metadata of the lyrics, and a Jupiter Notebook recording the procedures of text preprocessing and annotating.
-The target audience could be the fans of The Beatles or the researchers who is interested in corpus analysis on lyrics.
+The target audience could be the fans of The Beatles or the researchers who are interested in corpus analysis on lyrics.
 ## Data Collection Process
 The unstructured data - lyrics are found online and simply copied into text files.
 ## Annotations and Tools